wavemaker/docs/learn/react-native/integrating-biometric-authentication.md

 ## How to invoke any local authentication

-'authenticateAsync()' API is used to invoke any local authentication.
+`authenticateAsync()` API is used to invoke any local authentication.
 This API returns a promise that resolves to a boolean value indicating whether or not the authentication was successful.

 ```javascript
 Page.authenticateTap = async function($event, widget) {